kathrine0/angular-interview/src/app/exercise2-forms/README.md

 ## Objective

-This exercise contains a form with a custom form component that is not properly integrated with Angular's Forms API.
+This exercise contains a form with a custom form component that is not working properly.
 Your task is to identify and fix the issues.

 ## Current Functionality